1988 Porsche 911 Targa Diamond Anniversary Edition

 - Some cars had front spoiler and rear wing (code 473), some did not, and some cars had the Carrera logo, some didn’t (code 498).

 - 250 cars stayed in Germany

 - 325 for R.O.W.
 (50 RHD for the UK)

-Porsche produced 80 of these in Targa form which we are offering.
+Porsche produced 80 of these in Targa form 1 of which is the targa we are offering.

 The Silver Anniversary cars, on the other hand, have a turbo-center console, full leather, grey leather seats with black piping, plush carpet throughout and in trunk, and color-matched Fuchs.
 There were reportedly only 500 made – 300 coupes and 200 cabs.

 The replacement for the SC series came in 1984 as the 911 3.2 Carrera, reviving the Carrera name for the first time since 1977.
 This was the last iteration in the original 911 series, with all subsequent models featuring new body styling and new brake, electronic, and suspension technologies.